hachmannlab/chemml/docs/index.rst

 ChemML is developed in the Python 3 programming language and makes use of a host of data analysis and ML libraries(accessible through the Anaconda distribution), as well as domain-specific libraries.
 The development follows a strictly modular and object-oriented design to make the overall code as flexible and versatile as possible.

 The format of library is similar to the well known libraries like Scikit-learn.
-ChemML is also available via graphical user interface provided by [ChemEco](https://github.com/hachmannlab/chemeco).
+ChemML will be soon available via graphical user interface provided by [ChemEco](https://github.com/hachmannlab/chemeco).
 ChemEco is a general-purpose framework for data mining without coding.
 It also interfaces with many of the libraries that supply methods for the representation, preprocessing, analysis, mining, and modeling of large-scale chemical data sets.